Morocco Reportedly Files Petition to FIFA, CAF to Strip Senegal of AFCON Trophy

 FIFA president Gianni Infantino has also weighed in, stressing that walk-offs, violence, and intimidation of officials have no place in football.

-FIFA is understood to be monitoring developments closely as Morocco pursue their case through formal channels.
+As it has been understood, FIFA is monitoring developments closely as Morocco pursues its case through formal channels.

-With the petition now reportedly lodged, the AFCON final outcome could ultimately be decided in boardrooms rather than on the pitch.
+With the petition now reportedly lodged, the AFCON final could be decided in boardrooms rather than out on the pitch.

 Senegal coach sends message to CAF

-In a related development, Legit.ng reported that Senegal head coach Thiaw has since tendered an unreserved apology to the CAF over his conduct during the 2025 AFCON final in Rabat.
+Legit.ng also reported that Senegal coach Thiaw has since tendered an apology to CAF over his conduct during the 2025 AFCON final in Rabat.

-The former international explained that his emotions got the better of him due to what he described as poor officiating in the closing moments of the tense encounter.
+He explained that his emotions got the better of him due to what he described as poor officiating in the closing moments of a tense encounter.

 Source: Legit.ng